How this 98-year-old woman has become the ‘Oprah’ of a Jewish community center in Florida

 Berlin’s own life experiences, the women say, have also positioned her for this role.

 “You realize you’ve been through many tough situations — losses and all.
-You tighten your belt, and you keep going,” Berlins says.
+You tighten your belt, and you keep going,” Berlin says.

 Born in New York City in 1923, Berlin grew up in an Upper West Side apartment overlooking the Hudson River.
 The youngest of her two siblings, she remembers her early years fondly.